-Antipasto Tortellini Pasta Salad.
-This packed potluck favorite includes multiple cheeses, meats, olives, peppers, and more to create a hearty Italian-inspired summer side dish.
+This loaded pasta salad recipe features multiple cheeses, meats, olives, peppers, and more to create a hearty summer side dish.
 It’ll definitely become your go-to pasta salad!

 I’ve spent basically the entire summer trying to think of a creative pasta salad recipe to really excite you guys.
 Something drastically different but still a crowd-pleaser, making use of exotic mix-ins and unexpected ingredients.
 Because honestly, I love (a good) pasta salad, but I couldn’t bare to choke down another boring bite of mayonnaise-slathered macaroni or barely-dressed swirly pasta with sliced olives and chunks of pepper jack, let alone post it here.

 I almost feel like some sort of fraud posting a “recipe” here that requires so little effort and is mostly thrown together.
-But when people rave about Antipasto Tortellini Pasta Salad like it’s the holy grail of your entire culinary career, you don’t fight sharing the recipe.
+But when people rave about a tortellini antipasto salad like it’s the holy grail of your entire culinary career, you don’t fight sharing the recipe.
 You make a post for it.

 So here’s what the salad includes: